amirhnajafiz/containers/002/README.md

 - ```DOWN``` : $(x_i, y_i) \to (x_i + 1, y_i)$

 After that we are going to start from $(N-1,0)$ ( as $(x_i, y_i)$ ) house with initial ```RIGHT``` direction.
-If we hit one of the first target we are going to store our moves in a stack until we reach the second target.
+Whenever we hit tthe first target, we are going to store our moves in a stack until we reach to the second target.